A Complete Guide to Defense Modular Construction

 Fort Bliss recently added a large number of modular able-bodied barracks, medical hold barracks, battalion headquarter buildings, and brigade headquarter buildings.
 The military battalion headquarters were customized with training, conference, and communications rooms.
 Additionally, the new information management building included offices, a server room, a network operations center, and electrical and mechanical rooms.

 Ready to get started with defense modular construction for your organization?
-Vanguard Modular has the knowledge and experience necessary to provide you with modular buildings that exceed your needs.
+BOXX Modular has the knowledge and experience necessary to provide you with modular buildings that exceed your needs.
 Contact us or request a quote today to get started!